EudyContreras/Chronox.NetCore/README.md

 ## How to add unsupported formats or sequences? ##

 In order to add a date format or sequence which is not currently supported by `Chronox` all that needs to be done is to specify said format using a combination of section codes.
-For a full list of the available section codes please look at the table below:
+For a full list of the available section codes please look at the [Format code cheat sheet](#format-code-cheat-sheet):

-Must commonly known as well as some less common formats are already supported by `Chronox`.
-For a full list of supported format please look at the #FormatDocument.
-Feel free to play around with the formats in order to add support to your format.
+Most commonly used as well as some less commonly used formats are already supported by `Chronox`.
+For a full list of supported format please look at the [Sequneces](https://github.com/EudyContreras/Chronox.NetCore/blob/master/SEQUENCES.md) document.
+Feel free to add support to your custom format.

 #### Adding a sequence collection: ####

 Formats can be submitted to `Chronox` in two ways.
-The first way is that a sequence collection can be added when creating a `ChronoxSettings`.
+The first way is through a sequence collection.
+A `SequenceCollection can be added when creating a `ChronoxSettings`.

 ```c#